Linuxfabrik/lfops/roles/postgresql_server/README.md

 `postgresql_server`

-* Installs and configures PostgreSQL.
+* Installs and configures PostgreSQL, and manages its users, databases, privileges and the dump timer.
-* Triggers: postgresql.service restart, after the configuration check.
+* Triggers: PostgreSQL restart (`postgresql.service`, or `postgresql-<version>.service` with `postgresql_server__version`), after the configuration check.

 `postgresql_server:state`